Meet our Global Partners

 To Learn more about their work, visit: https://fronteradecristo.org/ministries/

-Jenny and Jed Koball are Presbyterian mission co-workers serving in Peru.
+Jenny and Jed Koball are Presbyterian ministry partners serving in Peru.
 Broad Street has a 25-year relationship with the Peru Joining Hands Network (Red Uniendo Manos Peru).
-Red Uniendo Manos Peru tackles issues such as environmental contamination from the mining industry, the growing water crisis due to global warming, and trade policies that disadvantage many Peruvians.
-Jed helps facilitate partnerships between Red Uniendo Manos Peru and PC(USA) churches and entities in the U.S. to enhance participation in global advocacy campaigns.
-Jenny Koball is the Peru site coordinator for the Presbyterian Young Adult Volunteer (YAV) program, which sends people ages 19 to 30 to serve in communities of need in the United States and abroad.
-In addition to service, the YAV experience emphasizes living in intentional Christian community, spiritual formation and vocational discernment.
-Jenny recently helped pioneer a new vision for the YAV program, opening the opportunity to young adults in Peru and other countries.
-Together, Jed and Jenny also host PC(USA) church groups to educate them about the issues being addressed by Red Uniendo Manos Peru.
+Red Uniendo Manos Peru tackles issues such as environmental contamination from the mining industry, the growing water crisis due to climate change, and trade policies that disadvantage many Peruvians.
+Jed Koball is a Global Ecumenical Liaison for the PC(USA), help share a new way of global ministry in our denomination.
+Jenny Koball is the Peru site coordinator for the Presbyterian Young Adult Volunteer (YAV) program, which invites people ages 19 to 30 to serve in communities of need in the United States and globally.
+In addition to service, the YAV experience emphasizes living in intentional community, spiritual formation, and vocational discernment.
+Jenny recently helped pioneer a new vision for the YAV program, opening the opportunity to young adults in Peru and other Central and South American countries.
 We have had many groups of Broad Streeter visit Peru and are excited to take another group in 2026.

 We also support